top of page

 On Second Thought

 Not every patio turns into a connection, and that’s okay.
 Scientists call it “neural coupling” when brains sync up in conversation, but sometimes wavelengths just don’t match and that’s part of the process.
 This project isn’t about guaranteeing 13 amazing connections.
-It’s about choosing to show up again and again, trusting that eventually, your people will be sitting across from you at the table.
-Every person I meet teaches me something about them, about me, and about what I’m really looking for.
-So yeah, Patio 2 wasn’t a connection I want to pursue, but I enjoyed the sunshine!
+It’s about choosing to keep showing up, trusting that eventually I'll sit across from someone that lights me up, friend or partner.
+So yeah, Patio 2 wasn’t a connection I want to pursue, but both Pip and I enjoyed the sunshine!

 Comments